Erna Villmer: Career

 The 1920s could be called the peak period of Villmer's work.
 She played a lot and well; critics praised her, calling her the most talented, most loved, and most intelligent actress of the Estonian theater.
 The breadth of her scope, alongside the former young girls and gentle maidens, encompasses deep, dramatic women, as well as coquettes and large ladies.
 During that time, she began working extremely closely with actor and director Ants Lauter, together, Estonian theater was brought to the height of art - a business-loving entertainment institution was becoming a professional theater.

 In the 1930s, they still collaborated with Lauter at least once a season, and Villmer appeared in Lauter's productions, although not in all of them, nor in the lead roles.
 After all, Lauter had become a drama director, and she had to draw a strict line between her professional interests and personal life.
 To think more about the work of the entire theater than about herself and her actress husband, who was undoubtedly one of Estonia's best stage forces, but still with one disadvantage - the husband of a drama director.
 Cooperation could also be hindered by Villmer's disease, constant severe headaches.

 The amount of work kept decreasing, the presumed cause of which was her illness.
 In 1937, her last year of work, Villmer played in only two productions.
 Her last role on the Estonian stage was in Fanny's play "Caesar".
 At the end of 1937, Villmer fell ill and was forced to stop working in the theater.
 Unfortunately, the time spent in a sanatorium in Germany was of no use, so she went to a sanatorium in Finland with the help of financial support.
 However, the disease progressed irreversibly, and the paralysis worsened.
 Soon she needed a wheelchair, a carer, and it was difficult to understand her speech.

+Villmer was also an established director, becoming the second female director in Estonia, after Lydia Koidula.
+Her debut production was named “Pelléas and Mélisande”, in 1919.